azadkader/Final-Project/README.md

 This will require a lot of work to get all of the insights on point, but the Neural Network Machine learning model works and produces a well trained modell, which need minor improvements in its parameters.

 The requirements file is empty because everything will be installed via google collab notebook.

+The File has to be imported into a Google Collab Notebook, where it will be mounted and then executed.